What Is Competency-Based Education (CBE)? How it will help students?

 3. Transparency:

-Learning-based education stands out as compared to conventional strategies, in that it provides transparency.
+Learning-based education stands out compared to conventional strategies in that it provides transparency.
 Both teachers and students are clear about the learning objectives set for the class.
 In this approach, students understand three things on a primary basis:

 • What they have to learn